Cancel Your Plane Ticket Or Pay The Change Fee?

 You: I don’t want to.
 I just want to cancel.

-Etcetera, etcetera, etcetera (just like Yul Brenner in The King of Siam), back and forth until one of you gives up.
+Etcetera, etcetera, etcetera (just like Yul Brenner in The King of Siam), back and forth until you give.

 Previous post: